The best towns and villages in Tenerife

 Santa Cruz de Tenerife

-I found Santa Cruz to be a good compromise between a lively city and a seaside setting.
-Plus, the capital is well connected to the rest of the island, whether by roads or the transport network.
-If you want to know more, I invite you to read our complete guide to Santa Cruz.
+I found Santa Cruz to be a good balance between an energetic city and a coastal destination.
+The capital is also well connected to the rest of Tenerife by road and public transportation.
+For more details, take a look at our complete guide to Santa Cruz.

 Where to sleep nearby?
 Hotel Principe Paz: A hotel in the capital, right in the pedestrian center of Santa Cruz.
 It’s ideal for visiting the city, with all amenities close at hand.